denten-books/plain-text/30-format.md

 passive schematic structures [...] active agents for creating meaning, instructions for reading, viewing, comprehending information."[@drucker_images_2010] Choices were made, in other words, that would later affect meaning making.
 Apprehension precedes comprehension.
 Processes of interpretation have commenced and in some cases concluded before the reader laid eyes on a page.

-In summary, we are confronted with several concrete differences between print and digital formats.
+Technical differences between print and digital text amplify the importance of format.

-Print editors and textual scholars negotiate the shape of the text in advance of publication.
+Print editors and textual scholars negotiate a text's shape in advance of publication.
 The choice to exclude certain words, versions, or visual elements is fixed into the final proof, where it remains static for the duration of a book's existence.
-The book itself provides a stable platform for a range of reading practices, which include the annotation, copying, and preservation of written work.
-To the extent that books determine the affordances of reading, those affordances exhibit historical continuity.
+Books are stable platforms for a range of reading practices, which include the annotation, copying, and preservation of written work.
+To the extent that books determine reading affordances, those affordances exhibit historical continuity.
 To read a book in print one must possess certain physical capacities: manual dexterity, for example, a level of cognitive development, and eyesight within a specific range of vision.
 Readers falling outside of these normalized ranges are prevented from accessing the text in the manner specified.
 The book further affords abilities like highlighting and the taking of notes.
 Empty space on page around the text facilitates marginalia.
 For the highlighter or the pen to function well the printing medium must be made of a porous material, and not, for example, plastic, which would make marking the page difficult while affording other capabilities, like reading under water.[^ln3-notes]

-[^ln3-notes]: See @blair_note_2004; @daston_taking_2004; @piper_note_2012.

 The affordances of the electronic book are more diffuse.
 They now exist in a multitude of competing digital formats, each vying to supplant print as the singular, unified reading platform.

-Software made by Adobe Systems, the company behind the popular Portable Document Format, includes Adobe Digital Editions, which the reader can use "to download and purchase digital content, which can be read both online and offline."
+For example: software made by Adobe Systems, the company behind the popular Portable Document Format, includes Adobe Digital Editions, which the reader can use "to download and purchase digital content, which can be read both online and offline."
 The platform's "features" include the ability to "download and transfer books between devices" and to "search eBooks."
 It supports multiple languages, the ability to borrow books, printing, limited support for visually impaired readers, bookmarking, highlights, notes, and file organization [@adobe_plans_2016].
 The company's own competing Adobe Document Cloud reading platform includes the Free, Standard, and Pro versions of Acrobat Reader, the "global standard for reliably viewing, printing, and commenting on PDF documents" [@_adobe_2016].
 Only the most expensive Pro version allows one to "create and validate PDFs to meet accessibility standards for people with disabilities."
 The free version does not support bookmarks or document editing.
 The Pro version enables readers to "redact and permanently remove sensitive information in PDFs" and to "compare two versions of a document to see what's changed" [@adobe_plans_2016].

 Another popular electronic book format, the Amazon Kindle reader, by comparison to PDF, includes a feature called "Public Notes" which allows